Renewable Energy in Northern, Remote and Indigenous Communities

 Feb 19, 2019, Greg Poelzer, Timing of SNC Lavalin scandal “couldn’t be worse” for Trudeau Liberals, says U of S professor (620 CKRM)

 Feb 18, 2019, Greg Poelzer, Large pro-pipeline truck convoy protests federal oil policies in Ottawa (Global News)

 Jan 15, 2019, Greg Poelzer, The changing face of Saskatchewan’s energy production (Global News)

 Dec 5, 2018, Greg Poelzer, Oil ‘crisis’ top economic issue facing Canada: U of S professor (Global News)

 Dec 5, 2018, Greg Poelzer, Sask. announces 'aggressive' new program to encourage more drilling (CBC News)

-This flagship program is led by a core team at the U of S under the guidance of Dr. Greg Poelzer, a professor with the School of Environment and Sustainability (SENS), Lead of the Energy Group of the Fulbright Arctic Initiative, and Lead of the UArctic International Northern Governance Thematic Network.
+This flagship program is led by a core team at the U of S under the guidance of Dr. Greg Poelzer, a professor with the School of Environment and Sustainability (SENS), Lead of the Energy Group of the Fulbright Arctic Initiative, Co-Director of the CASES SSHRC Energy Partnership and Lead of the UArctic International Northern Governance Thematic Network.
 The larger core and collaborator research teams include expertise from across Western Canada, Alaska, Norway, Sweden, Finland and throughout the circumpolar north.